 It has something to do with "life force energy".
 Deep, huh?

 If yours is low; more than likely to get sick and feel stress.
-When it is high; mood is happy and feeling very healthy.

 Sound hoke?